reflexsoar/reflex-docs/docs/release-notes/index.md

 ### Enhancements

 - Event Bulk Ingest now uses a pool of Memcached clients instead of spawning a new client per bulk ingest request.
 This is a performance enhancement and a bug fix, the previous method was exhausting available TCP ports.
+- Added documentation for Organizations
+- Added documentation for Detections

 ## 2022.06.00